rpoleski/MulensModel/examples/example_16/TO_DO.md

 - allow plotting many random models from posterior
 - add beta distribution to allowed distributions (search for "gauss")
 - for plot script add printing chi2 and fluxes
-- starting parameters are read from file (e.g. 100 lines by 7 columns)
+- EMCEE: starting parameters are read from file (e.g. 100 lines by 7 columns)
-- some of the starting values are calculated based on equation given in yaml file, eg. "s: equation 100 / t_E" and then substitute each value of t_E and then use: "exec('out = 100 / 20.12345')" and use variable 'out'; This requires import from math of log, log10, arcsin etc.; make sure "s" in x_caustic_in is not replaced etc.;
+- EMCEE: some of the starting values are calculated based on equation given in yaml file, eg. "s: equation 100 / t_E" and then substitute each value of t_E and then use: "exec('out = 100 / 20.12345')" and use variable 'out'; This requires import from math of log, log10, arcsin etc.; make sure "s" in x_caustic_in is not replaced etc.;
 - if Cassan08 paramaterization is used then make sure times are >2450000.
 - add automatic "obvious" checks on parameters: t_E>0, rho>0, s>0, 1>q>0 - even if they are not provided, then model should be rejected and warning given
 - if magnification calculations break then give warning, reject the model, and continue
 - binary source models - print fluxes of both sources separately
 - warnings if plots will overwrite existing files
-- check if output files (including plots) exists at the begin
+- check if output files (including plots) exists at the begin - similar to _warn_about_existing_output_files_MultiNest()
 - plot title
 - make plots tighter, i.e., reduce white space
-- print autocorrelation time
-- Add ln_prior values to blob?
+- EMCEE: add ln_prior values to blob?
 At some point we will want to save that information in output files
 - settings['input_file_root'] = input_file_root - in final function and use it for default output files names
-- posterior output: 1) add log(prior), 2) add chi2 or equivalent, 3) add option to add fluxes
+- EMCEE: posterior output: 1) add log(prior), 2) add chi2 or equivalent, 3) add option to add fluxes
-- print number of models calculated
+- EMCEE: print number of models calculated
+- MN: separate corner plot for each mode (requires same shift to be used in _shift_t_0_in_samples())
 - periodic variables - suggest it for alpha, x_caustic_X
 - check if data files exist
 - allow log10() of parameter